ruihanwang-maritime/ship-exposure-marine-extremes/README.md

 | `fig4_regional_exposure_ratio.py` | Main Fig. 5 | Eq.
 13 |
 | `ed_fig3_annual_projection.py` | Supplementary Fig. 9 | Eq.
 4 |

-The `.py` files are the source of truth. `notebooks/` mirrors them cell by cell for interactive checking; regenerate after editing a script with `python tools/make_notebooks.py`.
+The `.py` files in `code/` are the source of truth.
+The optional `tools/make_notebooks.py` utility can be used to generate interactive notebook copies locally.

 ## Reproducing